 So, the next time you purchase a surfboard bag be sure to check it has a good zipper that is built to last.

 This layer of protection plays a big role in keeping your surfboard safe by absorbing any drops or bumps.
 It serves as the bag’s inner protector and prevents any dings or cracks thus prolonging the life of the surfboard.
+For travel bags that can store multiple surfboards, it is important that the bag includes internal padding to separate the boards from one another.
+This can be easily enhanced with packing additional clothing and towels for extra protection.

 When it comes to packing there are two possible approaches; either pack to its maximum or to just leave it bare.
-Most surfers often pack their surfboard together with other necessities such as towels, wetsuits, and extra clothes to pad out the bag and minimize any knocks while travelling.
+Most surfers often pack their surfboard together with other necessities such as towels, wetsuits, and extra clothes to pad out the bag and minimize any knocks while traveling.

 Protect the Fins